EvilMorty13/CRUD_FASTAPI_POSTGRESQL/Readme.md

 ## Introduction
-This is is a blogging web application where users can register and then login using JWT authentication.
-Then create,read,update or delete blogs.
+This is is a blogging web application with the follwing features
+- Users can register and then login using JWT authentication.
+- Create,read,update or delete blogs.
+- Create,read,update or delete comments on blogs.

 ## Prerequisite